On Doubly Robust Inference for Double Machine Learning in Semiparametric Regression: Introduction

 \section{Introduction}

-In recent years, there has been a resurgence of interest in so-called doubly robust estimators \citep{scharfstein_adjusting_1999,robins_comments_2001}.
+In recent years, there has been a resurgence of interest in so-called doubly robust estimators \citep{robins_comments_2001}.
 These estimators require estimation of two separate nuisance parameters, and are consistent so long as one of the nuisance parameters is consistently estimated.
 When these estimators were introduced, focus was initially on postulating parametric working models, where at least one of the models should be correctly specified \citep{bang2005doubly}.
 However, it turns out that doubly robust methods are additionally advantageous when the nuisance parameters are estimated nonparametrically; for example, using modern machine learning techniques.
-If both are estimated consistently, then under some additional conditions, standard parametric-rate inference can be performed on the target parameter based on a simple sandwich estimator or the non-parametric bootstrap.
-This is in spite of the nonparametric estimators having a potentially large bias and complex distribution.
-Such ideas underpin developments in targeted maximum likelihood estimation (TMLE) \citep{van_der_laan_targeted_2011}, and double machine learning (DML) \citep{chernozhukov2018double}.
-Doubly robust estimators are a subclass of the methods based on orthogonal estimating functions considered by \citet{chernozhukov2018double}; an advantage of this particular subclass is that parametric-rate inference for the target parameter can be achieved even when one nuisance parameter is estimated at a slow rate, so long as this is compensated by fast estimation of the other nuisance parameter.
+If both are estimated consistently at sufficiently fast rates and sample splitting/cross-fitting is used, then standard inference can be performed on the target parameter based on a simple sandwich estimator or the non-parametric bootstrap.
+This is in spite of the nonparametric estimators having a potentially large bias and an unknown or intractable asymptotic distribution.
+Such ideas underpin developments in targeted minimum loss estimation (TMLE) \citep{van_der_laan_targeted_2011}, and double machine learning \citep{chernozhukov2018double}.
+Doubly robust estimators are a subclass of the methods based on orthogonal estimating functions that arise in semiparametric theory and which are reviewed in \citet{chernozhukov2018double}; an advantage of this particular subclass is that parametric-rate inference for the target parameter can be achieved even when one nuisance parameter is estimated at a slow rate, so long as this is compensated by fast estimation of the other nuisance parameter.